bingecoding/quantBot/README.md

 * Feature engineering is the key ingredient to generating alpha

 ## Tools
-* [Scikit-learn](https://scikit-learn.org/stable/index.html) machine learning models for predictions
+* Machine learning models from [scikit-learn](https://scikit-learn.org/stable/index.html) used for predictions
-* Feature engineering with [pandas](https://pandas.pydata.org/docs/index.html)<br>
-  pandas MultiIndex feature is indispensable for data analysis
+* Feature engineering with [pandas](https://pandas.pydata.org/docs/index.html) (MultiIndex feature is indispensable for data analysis)
 * OHLCV data stored with SQLite
 * Data retrieved from exchange with [python-binance](https://github.com/sammchardy/python-binance)<br>
   Note: the binance folder in this repo contains custom bugfixes